abhinav7693ngh/Domes.js/README.md

         * The SLL node object if found.
         * null if not found.

-* **delete()** - Deletes a node, This deleted the first found node with that value if there are multiple with that same value.
+* **delete()** - Deletes a node, This deleted the first found node that get matched with the input value if there are multiple with that same value.
     * **Parameter/s**
-        1. The Value contained in the node to be deleted.
+        1. The Value of the node that needs to be deleted.
     * **Returns**
         * null - If node not found with that value.
         * The same passed value if successful.